Agent-Diamonds/LottoAmericaDataFun/README.md

 This script is provided "as-is" without any guarantees of functionality or accuracy.
 The author disclaims any responsibility for improper or unauthorized use.

+## Pretty Print Json

+### Description
+Simply prints a JSON in a nice, readable format.
+Simply used to verify the results from the web scraper look as expected.